HTTPArchive/almanac.httparchive.org/src/content/en/2021/cdn.md

 #See https://github.com/HTTPArchive/almanac.httparchive.org/wiki/Authors'-Guide#metadata-to-add-at-the-top-of-your-chapters
 title: CDN
 description: CDN chapter of the 2021 Web Almanac covering adoption of CDNs, top CDN players, the impact of CDNs on TLS, HTTP/2+, and Brotli adoption.
-hero_alt: Hero image of Web Almanac charactes extending a plug from a cloud into a web page.
+hero_alt: Hero image of Web Almanac characters extending a plug from a cloud into a web page.
 authors: [Navaneeth-akam]
 reviewers: [jzyang, boosef]
 analysts: [paulcalvano]